almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 While work from home roles sprung up a lot more during the COVID-19 Pandemic, working from home can be worse for some people.
 Below are my pros, cons, and suggestions for working from home:

-Pros
+#### Pros

 * Save money on gas, car maintenance by not having a commute
 * Do not have to spend money on work-specific clothes
+* Gives you more time to do other things because you are not sitting in traffic
+* Allows your kids to remain a home during the day instead of sending them off to daycare, thus saving money

-Cons
+#### Cons

-* Extroverts can become depressed due to the lack of social interaction, especially if they live alone
+* Extroverts can become depressed due to the lack of social interaction, especially if they live alone.
-* More distractions (e.g. kids crying, tv on, making dinner, midday naps) can cause your work to suffer or you miss deadlines
+* More distractions (e.g. kids crying, tv on, making dinner, convenience for midday naps) can cause your work to suffer or you to miss deadlines.
+* Increased electrical usage.
+Since you are home more, your utilities are more than likely to go up.

-Suggestions
+#### Suggestions

 * Have a dedicated work space.
 When you "clock out" for the day, leave that work space and power off your computer.
 * Do not work in the same clothes that you sleep in.
 This is easy to do, especially if your company culture